 With boot-id, the identifier of the current boot will be printed.

 With invocation-id, the identifier of the current service invocation will be printed.
 This is available in systemd services.
 See systemd.exec(5).

-With show, well-known UUIDs are printed.
-When no arguments are specified, all known UUIDs are shown.
-When arguments are specified, they must be the names or values of one or more known UUIDs, which are then printed.
+arguments are specified, they may be the identifiers or ID values of one or more known IDs, which are

 The following options are understood: